 Within months of Dunbar, Balliol (II) was forced to abdicate.
 The removal of heraldic insignia from his coat as part of his submission earned him the epithet ‘Toom Tabard’ (empty coat).

 For a time he languished in the tower of London before being allowed to return to his estates in France where he died in 1313.
 With Balliol gone the long and bloody Scottish Wars of Independence stretched ahead.

 Interestingly there are now a number of historians who argue that both John Balliol (II) and his son Edward (r.
 1332-56) were misjudged and should properly be regarded, not as politically weak and unsuccessful monarchs, but as influential Anglo-Scottish lords.

-Respected historian Richard Oram argued that Balliol (II) was, “not the bumbling mediocrity” he was portrayed as.
+Respected scholar Richard Oram argued that Balliol (II) was, “not the bumbling mediocrity” he was portrayed as.
 Professor Archie Duncan said that he was, “a man trapped by circumstances beyond his control.”

-The Balliol name is of course forever linked to Balliol College, the oldest college in the English speaking world is now part of the prestigious Oxford University.
+The Balliol name is of course forever linked to Balliol College, the oldest college in the English speaking world and now part of the prestigious Oxford University.

 The Chronicle of Melrose states that Balliol (I) was a, “lover of Scholars and out of his love towards God he built a house at Oxford.”